 Energy resolution, allows the detector to separate two neighboring photopeaks.
-This test must be carried out in the energy range of interest to physicians [4].
-Measurements were made at energies of 59.5 and 661.7 keV to check the resolution (FWHM) of the proposed system.
+This test must be carried out in the energy range of interest to the main gamma radiation emitter radiopharmaceuticals [4].
+Measurements were made at energies of 59.5 and 661.6 keV to calibrate and check the resolution (FWHM) of the proposed system.
+Although tests were conducted for both standards, for illustration purposes and as it is used as a reference, only the energy resolution monitoring for Cs was presented.
 Figure 2 shows the Control Chart, which demonstrates the good ability of the measurement system to discriminate the energies in the spectra obtained within the range considered.
-The range considered is within the specifications for NaI(TT).
+LSC, LC, and LIC indicate the upper, middle, and lower control limits, respectively.
+The numbers correspond to $1\sigma$ , $2\sigma$ and $3\sigma$ .
+The range considered is within the specifications for NaI(TI), between 6% and 13%, depending on the type and size of the crystal.

-Figure 2 - FWHM behavior for a Cs source.
+Figure 2: FWHM behavior for a 137Cs source.
+Values consistent with the manufacturer's specifications.